 The Kernes Maine Coon Cattery was established

-some 14 years ago.
+some over 20 years ago.
 I married David and we set up home with my three children,

 his two boys, and various dogs.
 David and his family were NOT CAT people.
 Hence

 the cattery name Kernes.
 To this day my husband is allergic to cat fur,

 especially on his pillow!!
 However I had always been a cat (& dog) person, and

 it was David who saw that I just missed having cats in my home and it is he who

 Coon, Rydell’s Kelli in 1992.
 Early the same year I bought Rydell’s Jasmine –